“How often should we come to couples counselling?”

-I often recommend weekly sessions for at least the first 4-6 weeks and then re-evaluate after that.
+Depending on the issue, I recommend weekly or bi-weekly sessions for a minimum of 6 weeks and then we re-evaluate after that.
 This is not a requirement, however, expecting to attend two sessions to solve your problem is not likely to happen.
+You should keep in mind that although work is being done, typically the first 4-5 sessions are considered the assessment phase of couples counselling.
 When considering how often you should come to counselling, there are some things to consider.

 Most people want to get through the assessment period quickly.
 Coming every few weeks or sporadically only prolongs this.
 It does not allow the real issues to be addressed.
 If you are attending therapy once a month, the therapist (if they are a good therapist), is still trying to understand you and the real issues.
 As a client, it can feel as though you have been “in therapy” for months and you have, sort of, but in reality, it is only session #4, four months in.

 If you are coming in sporadically, it can feel like you are starting over each time.
 This can be less productive, or worst-case lead to people holding onto resentments for weeks to discuss it in the next therapy session.